 Have you ever been in deep love with a frosting recipe?
 Because honestly, I’m in love with this one!
 Yup, salted caramel frosting is bae, there I said it.

-This is sweet but not overpowering at all, it has a deep caramel flavor and just the right hint of saltiness, it’s creamy and so smooth it will pipe beautifully on your cupcakes.
+And gosh, this is sweet but not overpowering at all, it has a deep caramel flavor and just the right hint of saltiness, it’s creamy and so smooth it will pipe beautifully on your cupcakes.
 It’s the best salted caramel frosting I have ever whipped up in my entire life and if you ask me is probably the best frosting recipe I have ever developed, so this is pretty much huge

 For me, the reason why this is so delicious is that it’s made with homemade caramel, yes, actually made from scratch caramel.
 I thought that making the caramel from scratch was a pain, but not at all, you only need three ingredients (water, sugar, and cream) and let it simmer for a couple of minutes.
 The secret’s not mixing while the sugar is simmering with the water and then waiting until you have an amber sugary mix to pour the cream.